Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

 Firstly, the form system in HGSS is very all over the place.
 Each individual system (icons, learnsets, personal data, etc.) has some sort of appending to the original narc that occurs that contains the form data.
 Most functions then have a massive if statement table to determine what the actual index is.
 Icons specifically have 50 extra slots after the original 493.

 As a result of this, expanding this system starts at 544.
-Expanded Pokemon indices go from 544 (Victini) to 955 (Enamorus).
+Expanded Pokémon indices go from 544 (Victini) to 955 (Enamorus).
 New form data, in all narc files, then resumes at 956.
-Forms for Gens 3 and 4 still use their sprite and icon data from the vanilla game for the most part (as that is still handled by the if statements), but new forms are handled by the table ``PokeFormDataTbl`` in ``src/pokemon.c``.
+Forms for Gens 3 and 4 still use their sprite and icon data from the vanilla game for the most part (as that is still handled by the if statements), but new forms are handled by the table ``PokeFormDataTbl`` in ``src/Pokémon.c``.
 This is an array of ``FormData`` structures and specifies the base species, the form number, whether or not the form should be reverted after battle, and the new species that the form data will come from.

 The ``FormData`` structure:
 ```c